1technophile/OpenMQTTGateway/docs/upload/advanced-configuration.md

 home/OpenMQTTGateway/SRFBtoMQTT/59365 {"raw":"2B660186042E00E7E5","value":"59365","delay":"1111","val_Thigh":"390","val_Tlow":"1070"}
 ```

-It can be usefull to avoid warning or errors on certain controllers.
+It can be useful to avoid warning or errors on certain controllers.

 ## Auto discovery
 Home Assistant discovery is enabled by default on all binaries and platformio configurations except for UNO.
 With Arduino IDE you have to uncomment [ZmqttDiscovery](https://github.com/1technophile/OpenMQTTGateway/blob/0180a0dbd55ed8e0799e30ee84f68070a6f478fa/User_config.h#L99) in User_config.h.